DanielJMorrissey/migraineDiary_x21118701/README.md

 - Enter the command to start a new project in the desired folder: composer create-project laravel/laravel name_of_project
 - Alternatively, you can create a project with the command: laravel new name_of_project
 - A laravel project should be created
-- cd into project
+- Navigate into project
 - Enter the command: php artisan serve
 - A URL (something like: http://127.0.0.1:8000) should be provided, copy and paste into the browser
 - A laravel splash page should be displayed
 - Visit the [Laravel Documentation](https://laravel.com/docs/9.x) for other configurations

-For this web application, clone the code or download the zip file by clicking the code button, found next to the about section into the desired folder and then navigate into the project root folder in the command prompt or terminal and enter the command:
+For this web application, clone the code using Git Bash or download the zip file by clicking the code button, found next to the about section into the desired folder and then navigate into the project root folder in the command prompt or terminal and enter the command:

 php artisan serve

-Enter the URL provided into a browser and the homepage of the web application should display
+Enter the URL (something like: http://127.0.0.1:8000) provided into a browser and the homepage of the web application should display as the repository has been set up to be fully operational upon download